MDS Online Educational Activities and DVDs

 Recorded November 9, 2012

 This webcast was created from a course held at the Hyatt Regency Toronto in Toronto, Ontario, on November 9, 2012.
 The Evidence Based Medicine Update on Treatments for Parkinson's Disease outlined the concept of EBM and then presented the findings from the recent reviews.
-The following webcast captures this content as it was presented in Toronto, Ontario, Canada, on November 9, 2012.

 At the conclusion of this activity, viewers were able to accomplish the following: